The School of Medicine provides academic assistance to students who have remediable academic difficulties.

 All academic assistance is coordinated through the Office of Student Affairs.

 The School of Medicine collaborates with the Accessibility Resources & Service (ARS) Office in order to provide reasonable accommodations for medical students with disabilities, chronic medical conditions, a temporary disability or pregnancy complications resulting in difficulties with accessing learning opportunities.
 All accommodations are approved through ARS and although you may be approved for testing accommodations, the nature of exams and assessments during your clerkship are different.
-Therefore, we ask that during the first week of each clerkship, selective or elective, students with approved accommodations should review the list of exams and assessments on the course website/Sakai page and contact the person listed below and list the exams and assessments for which accommodations are requested.
+Therefore, we ask that during the first week of each clerkship, students with approved accommodations should review the list of exams and assessments on the course website/Sakai page and contact the person listed below and list the exams and assessments for which accommodations are requested.

 Asheville Campus Students